 Another issue of implementation is the limited scope of the 41 reference threats listed in Fig. 3.
 The RAMCAPTM framework, which the J100-10 standard is based on, was originally developed to deal with terrorism threats, and 31 out of the 41 reference threats deal with malevolent threats.
-As a result, the analysis scope can be biased toward this single threat category.
+As a result, the analysis scope can be biased towards this single threat category.
 This can lead to a suboptimal allocation of resources to countermeasures that are dedicated to increasing the physical security of the system at the expense of hardening the system against (arguably) more frequent natural hazards.
 For example, a countermeasure, such as adding more security personnel, can decrease the risk for many of the 31 reference terrorist threats.
 Because of the large overlap in the types of threats and how to defend against them, implementing mitigation options for one of these threats also serves to mitigate several other threats.
-As a result, the estimated net benefit of counter-terrorism defenses will be overinflated.
+As a result, the estimated net benefit of counter-terrorism defenses will be over inflated.

-On the other hand, countermeasures for natural hazards tend to be more specific to the threat, for example, installing floodwalls around coastal treatment plants to reduce flood damage.
+On the other hand, countermeasures for natural hazards tend to be more specific to the threat, e.g., installing floodwalls around coastal treatment plants to reduce flood damage.
 The limited overlap in affected threats from these countermeasures can lead to lower net benefits after summing over all threat-asset pairs.
-This shows that the J100-10 reference threat set typically biases the user to allocate resources to defend against terrorist threats over
+This shows that the J100-10 reference threat set typically biases the user to allocate resources to defend against terrorist threats over other hazard categories.
+For some general guidance on how to use cost-benefit type analysis, see Aven (2017) (Terge Aven, 2017) and Ale et al. (2018) (Ale, Hartford, & Slater, 2018).